rBrenick/open-maya-file-in-blender/README.md

-# Open Maya file In Blender
+# Open Maya File In Blender

 This was mostly written as a thought experiment.